himanshsood/Heart-Disease-Prediction-ML/README.md

 ## Contact

-For any inquiries, please reach out to [your-email\@example.com] or visit [your GitHub profile link].
+For any inquiries, please reach out to himanshsood311@gmail.com